Article One (political party)

 Article One (Articolo Uno, Art.1), officially Article 1 – Democratic and Progressive Movement (Articolo 1 – Movimento Democratico e Progressista, Art.1–MDP), was a social-democratic political party in Italy.
+From 2019 to 2022, Art.1 leader Roberto Speranza served as Minister of Health in the second Conte government and the Draghi government.

-Art.1 was formed in February 2017 by a left-wing split from the Democratic Party (PD) and soon joined by a group of splinters from Italian Left (SI).
+Art.1 was formed in February 2017 by a left-wing split from the Democratic Party (PD), and soon joined by a group of splinters from Italian Left (SI).
 The party was led by its secretary Roberto Speranza.
-Among its leading members are former prime minister Massimo D'Alema, former PD secretaries Pier Luigi Bersani and Guglielmo Epifani, and Arturo Scotto.
-Enrico Rossi, then President of Tuscany, was among the founding members, before returning into the PD one year later.
-In December 2017, Art.1 was a founding member of Free and Equal (LeU), a left-wing joint list for the 2018 general election.
+Among its leading members were former prime minister Massimo D'Alema, former PD secretaries Pier Luigi Bersani and Guglielmo Epifani, and Arturo Scotto.
+Enrico Rossi, then president of Tuscany, was among the founding members, before returning into the PD one year later.
+In December 2017, Art.1 was a founding member of Free and Equal (LeU), a left-wing joint list for the 2018 Italian general election.

 Most of the party's members were formerly affiliated to the Democrats of the Left (DS).
 The name refers to article 1 of the Italian Constitution that defines Italy as "a democratic republic based on labour" (una Repubblica democratica, fondata sul lavoro) and affirms popular sovereignty.
 The party was an observer member of the Party of European Socialists.

-Art.1 leader Speranza has served as Minister of Health in 2019–2022, in the second Conte government and the Draghi government.